 Have you ever tried a carrot ginger soup?

 This is an easy dish to make dairy free if you have allergies in your house.
-It's naturally gluten free, so sub out the butter for grapeseed oil or another oil.
+It's naturally gluten free, so sub out the butter for canola oil or another oil.
 In place of the half and half, coconut milk (the canned kind) adds a great flavor, too.
 I'll often make it this way whether or not I'm cooking for someone with an allergy!

 As an Amazon Associate and member of other affiliate programs, I earn a commission from qualifying purchases.